CarbonatedSoftDrink/CarbonatedSoftDrink/README.md

 - 👋 Hi, I’m @CarbonatedSoftDrink
 - 👀 I’m interested in ...
 Coding and making stuff with Java, Python, C++, HTML, or CSS
 - 🌱 I’m currently learning ...
-Java & Python!
+React and Django!
 - 💞️ I’m looking to collaborate on ... small, fun little programs!
 - 📫 How to reach me ... contact me at gregwho@protonmail.com